-Indiana University School of Medicine Department of Ophthalmology is committed to training tomorrow’s ophthalmologists and to advancing treatments and prevention of eye diseases and vision disorders through research.
+Indiana University School of Medicine Department of Ophthalmology is committed to training tomorrow's ophthalmologists and to advancing treatments and prevention of eye diseases and vision disorders through research.
+The department's NIH research funding increased 36 percent in 2020, making its NIH ranking 40th in the nation.
 The department has invested in talented scientists and faculty known for their clinical expertise.
 Work done within the department is guided by the core values of excellence, integrity, diversity, cooperation and respect for all individuals.

 Looking for Patient Care?